Reds vs. Cardinals Player Props Betting Odds

-Paul Goldschmidt and Jonathan India are two of the players with prop bets for the taking when the St. Louis Cardinals and the Cincinnati Reds play at Great American Ball Park on Monday (at 6:40 PM ET).
+Paul Goldschmidt and Jonathan India are two of the top players with prop bets for the taking when the St. Louis Cardinals and the Cincinnati Reds square off at Great American Ball Park on Tuesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!